zsmith3/Photo-Manager-Server/README.md

 1) Having followed the installation steps above, you should now be able to run the server with `python manage.py runserver`
 2) (Currently) add a new RootFolder using the admin page (*/admin*).
 Select a created RootFolder and use the options menu to scan the filesystem and update the database.

+This codebase uses YAPF for formatting - use the following command to auto-format all files:

+`yapf --in-place --recursive --style='{column_limit: 180}' .`

 ## Contributing